Trump adds legal heavyweights Starr, Dershowitz to impeachment team

 WASHINGTON (Reuters) - President Donald Trump turned to some legal heavyweights to help defend him in his Senate impeachment trial with the addition on Friday of former independent counsel Ken Starr, who paved the way for former President Bill Clinton’s 1998 impeachment, and prominent lawyer Alan Dershowitz.

 The team defending the Republican president will be led by White House counsel Pat Cipollone and Trump private attorney Jay Sekulow, Trump’s legal team and a source said.
-Trump adviser Pam Bondi and former independent counsel Robert Ray will also be on the team, according to the source familiar with the team’s composition.
+Trump adviser and former Florida attorney general Pam Bondi and former independent counsel Robert Ray will also be on the team, according to the source familiar with the team’s composition.

 The trial formally got underway on Thursday, though it will start in earnest on Tuesday with opening statements.
 The trial in the Republican-led Senate will determine whether Trump is removed from office.